 |Your child requires medication but is unable to self-administer the medication.|

 Important information for nominated contacts

-The parent or guardian, who has made the booking, or a nominated main contact person, must be available by telephone at any time without delay while the unaccompanied minor is in Qantas' care.
-In the event that the nominated pick up person does not meet the unaccompanied minor upon arrival and we cannot contact the Main Contact or the person who made the booking (if different from the Main Contact), the child will be handed over to the Police.
+The "Main Contact" nominated by the Parent / Guardian / Responsible Adult on the Unaccompanied Minor Travel Documentation, must be available by telephone at any time without delay while the Unaccompanied Minor is in Qantas' care.
+In the event that the nominated pick up person does not meet the Unaccompanied Minor upon arrival at the gate for domestic flights or at designated area for international flights and we cannot contact the Main Contact, Qantas may take any action it deems appropriate including handing the child over to the Police.

 - Purpose of travel;